adbaga/sequential-group-recommendation/README.md

 <p>This work is based on the assignment that were given on Tampere University's Recommender System class.
 In this
-assignment I implemented the paper "Fair Sequential Group Recommendations" by Maria Stratigi, Jyrki Nummenmaa, Evaggelia Pitoura, and Kostas Stefanidis and experiment with our modification of the implementation.</p>
+assignment I implemented the paper "Fair Sequential Group Recommendations" by Maria Stratigi, Jyrki Nummenmaa, Evaggelia Pitoura, and Kostas Stefanidis and experiment with our modification of the implementation.
+This implementation is based on collaborative filtering method using user based similarity</p>

 <br>
 Jupyter Notebook files: